William-King977/eng84_final_frontend/README.md

 ```

-Part of the script from `app.py` To collect data from the Aamazon S3 bucket.
+Part of the script from `app.py` to collect data from the Amazon S3 bucket.
 ```
-    data = s3_boto3.collect_data()
+data = data_collector.collect_data_url()
-    return render_template("home.html", context=context, data=data)
+return render_template("home.html", context=list(team.team.values()), data=data)
 ```

 ## Our Website
-Tools we used for this project, seperated into three groups, each team used different tool set.
+Tools we used for this project, separated into three groups, each team used a different tool set.

 ![Tools](media/tools.PNG)